elldeeone/kaspa-genesis-proof/README.md

 # Kaspa Genesis Proof

-A comprehensive toolkit for verifying the cryptographic integrity of the Kaspa blockchain, supporting both Go-based kaspad and Rust-based rusty-kaspa nodes.
+Tools for cryptographically verifying the integrity of the Kaspa blockchain, supporting both Go-based kaspad and Rust-based rusty-kaspa nodes.

 ## Overview

-This repository provides tools to cryptographically verify that the current UTXO set of Kaspa has naturally evolved from an empty UTXO set, validating the assertion that there was no premine.
+This repository provides tools to cryptographically verify that the current UTXO set of Kaspa has naturally evolved from an empty UTXO set, validating that there was no premine.

 ## Trusted Source Reference

-**This work is based on the original genesis proof by Shai Wyborski and Michael Sutton:**
+**Based on the original genesis proof by Shai Wyborski and Michael Sutton:**
 - **Original Source:** https://github.com/kaspagang/kaspad-py-explorer/blob/main/src/genesis_proof.ipynb
 - **Authors:** Shai Wyborski, Michael Sutton
-- **Trust Chain:** This is the authoritative genesis proof implementation used by the Kaspa community

 **My Contribution:** I have extended the original work to support Rust-based rusty-kaspa nodes while maintaining 100% of the original verification logic and cryptographic guarantees.